USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

    8.2.
-If Emanifest.rejectionInfo.transporterOnSite ==false, the service generates the following warning:
+If `Emanifest.rejectionInfo.transporterOnSite == false`, the service generates the following warning:

    ```json
    {